CiscoTestAutomation/unicon.plugins/docs/user_guide/supported_platforms.rst

 Supported Platforms
 ===================

-At the moment `unicon_plugins` supports the following platforms.
+At the moment `unicon.plugins` supports the following platforms.
 Platform name means os, series and model.
 They are used in testbed.yaml or Connection object.
 (See examples below)